bgoonz/docs-collection/github/billing/managing-billing-for-github-packages/viewing-your-github-packages-usage.md

 ---
 title: Viewing your GitHub Packages usage
-intro: 'You can view details of your usage of storage and data transfer for {% data variables.product.prodname_registry %}.'
+intro: "You can view details of your usage of storage and data transfer for {% data variables.product.prodname_registry %}."
-product: '{% data reusables.gated-features.packages %}'
+product: "{% data reusables.gated-features.packages %}"
 redirect_from:
   - /github/setting-up-and-managing-billing-and-payments-on-github/viewing-your-github-packages-usage
   - /github/setting-up-and-managing-billing-and-payments-on-github/managing-billing-for-github-packages/viewing-your-github-packages-usage
 versions:
-  fpt: '*'
+  fpt: "*"
 type: how_to
 topics:
   - Enterprise